KDCube is built around bundles

 @on_message | method | Marks the message-entry method the proc/web layer can route to for live message handling | no args |

-Example: Declare widget, API, and UI entrypoints
+Example: Declare widget, API, MCP, and UI entrypoints

 @agentic_workflow(name="my-bundle", version="1.0.0", priority=100)